Czajnikowski/Babylon/README.md

 ### Requirements checklist

 ✅ Swift 5.1.
 ✅ The information is available offline by leveraging the `URLCache`.
-The quickest-to-implement solution I can imagine for such simple requirements.
+The quickest-to-implement solution I can imagine.
 ✅ Reloading available as a navigation bar item in `PostListView`.
 ✅ Have a point of synchronization in `PostDetailsViewModel.loadData()`, I used a `Zip` for that.
 ✅ I find the code to be production grade.
 Not production ready though (uses iOS SDK beta 3).